Share:

 “Gone, gone, gone beyond—completely gone beyond—Enlightenment, all accomplished.”

-In this special workshop, Venerable Shi Chuan Jia will walk you through insights from his book, “The Heart of the Perfection of Wisdom Sūtra” (般若波罗蜜多心经), offering more than just an explanation of words.
-Through exploring the Heart Sūtra alongside core Buddhist teachings—the Five Aggregates, the Six Pāramitās, and Dependent Origination—you will uncover how this timeless text speaks directly to our daily lives.
+In this special workshop, Venerable Shi Chuan Jia will guide participants through insights from his book, “The Heart of the Perfection of Wisdom Sūtra” (般若波罗蜜多心经), in a way that is both accessible and practically relevant to daily life.

 Whether you are new to Buddhist practice or a seasoned practitioner, this session offers a rare opportunity to: